dmpstats/Avian_Cluster_Detection/README.md

      - "One-to-Multiple" matches are treated as previously existent clusters that are expanding sparsely.
 Locations on multiple current clusters are assigned to the previous cluster.

-8. Re-calculate the median location on updated clusters.
+8. Re-calculate the centroids of updated clusters.

 9. Tag stable clusters exceeding the chosen inactive expiration period (`clusterexpiration`) so that they are not considered in step 7 of next iteration.